Using the Pivotal SSL Service

 Click Manage Service on the service listing.

-Complete the following steps in Apps Manager to upload your certificate:
+Do the following in Apps Manager to upload your certificate:

 Provide your certificate.
 If you have a certificate file, which has either a

 .crtextension, click Upload .crt or .pem file and select your certificate file.
 Otherwise, if your certificate is in plain text, click Paste plain text certificate.
 Copy the plain text certificate into the window and click Save.

 Note: If you upload a new certificate to an existing instance of the Pivotal SSL Service, you must include all intermediate chain certificates in the correct order, even if they are not changing.
-Refer to the Concatenating Certificates section for instructions about combining chain files.
+See Concatenating Certificates for instructions about combining chain files.

 When your certificate uploads successfully, the dashboard displays an alias for your SSL Elastic Load Balancer (ELB) and instructions for associating the alias with your website.

 In your DNS, create a CNAME entry for the same domain that your certificate covers.
 Point the CNAME record to the alias that you are provided.
 The following is an example from AWS: